-Internal Errors and other unexpected failures
+2.1 Internal errors and other unexpected failures

-Internal errors in the compiler are typically errors that have occurred but have not yet been documented, or they may point to a potential issue in the compiler itself.
-For example:
+Internal errors in the compiler are typically errors that have occurred but have not yet been documented, or they might point to a potential issue in the compiler itself.

-'''

-Internal fault: [0x87ecef:310640]
+Internal fault: [0x87ecef:500591] contains:

-'''

-The message contains the message description (Internal Fault), a six hex digit fault code for the error that occurred (0x87ecef.
-In earlier versions this was a 4 digit code), the RVCT version number (310 = RVCT 3.1) and RVCT build number (build 640).
+- the message description (Internal Fault) - a six hex digit fault code for the error that occurred (0x87ecef).
+In previous versions this was a 4 digit code. - the version number (50 is ARM Compiler v5.0) - the build number (0591 in this example).

-If you see an internal fault occurring please contact your supplier.
+If you see an internal fault, contact your supplier.

-To facilitate the investigation, please try to send only the single source file or function that is causing the error, plus the compiler options used when compiling the code.
-It may be necessary to preprocess the file (i.e. to take account of #include'd header files, etc).
+To facilitate the investigation, try to send only the single source file or function that is causing the error, plus the compiler options used when compiling the code.

+It might be necessary to preprocess the file (that is, to take account of files added with #include).
 To do this, pass the file through the preprocessor as follows: